williamxyshi/MarshalJeanLannesSim/README.md

-thanks a TON to LazyFoo.net for their tutorials on SDL as well as MakeFiles, without them I probably would have used PyGame LOL
+thanks a TON to LazyFoo.net for their tutorials on SDL as well as MakeFiles, without them I probably would have used PyGame LOL thanks to haoda for inspiring me to make a game thanks to mathieu for helping me debug the cannonball algorithm :)